oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_managed_database_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The time limit per SQL statement in minutes.
-This is for task with COMPREHENSIVE scope.
-Per statement time limit should not be larger than the total time limit.</div>
+                                            <div>The time limit per SQL statement (in minutes).
+This is for a task with the COMPREHENSIVE scope.
+The time limit per SQL statement should not be more than the total time limit.</div>
                                             <div>Applicable only for <em>action=start_sql_tuning_task</em>.</div>
                                                         </td>
             </tr>